fshostme/docs/docs/cs16/cs16-becomeadmin.md

 In this screenshot, we can confirm that our RCON is functioning correctly.
 ![image](https://help.fshost.me/img/cs16-say.png)

+### Important
 :::danger
-**We strongly advise against entering your password directly.
-If you have already done so, please contact support immediately so we can assist in removing it!**
+**We strongly recommend that you avoid entering your password directly.
+If you have already done so and encounter the error message, 'You have no entry to the server...' <br /><br />Please contact our support team immediately.**
 :::

+## Become Admin Command (Example)
 `rcon amx_addadmin "nickname" "flags"`

 **Below, we will provide a full example with a screenshot for reference.**